February 25, 2020

 We conduct our work with the belief that an organization is only as good as its humans.
 Diverse teams foster innovation, creativity, and empathy in ways that homogenous teams seldom do.
 By combining inventive thinking with an equity-based framework, we have helped companies make their products, methods, and services more equitable and inclusive and make things better for more people within the company itself.
 This leads to workplaces that allow people to feel like they belong - where they are respected, secure, and happy.

-Suffice it to say, we believe names tell a significant story of who we are, and sometimes even what we stand for.
+Suffice it to say, we believe names tell a significant story of who we are, and sometimes even what we support or represent.
 In our case, when you mispronounce and misunderstand our company name, you miss out.
 It’s the combination of the two words for us that can help us build a future of technology and innovation that brings everyone forward.
 Practice it, learn it; we’re keeping our name. :)